Danich27rus/technology_of_programming_labs/README.md

 ### Lab 4

 ...

+### Lab 5

+In this lab, we were making a model for analysing set of pictures, in our case dataset was Char74k, russian symbols

 =======
 I will add more information later, when I will be (maybe) also use .dll/.lib libraries
 >>>>>>> a458c03e71171385f2817a30eecd7a50905741a5